Sign Up

 Specialized Mental Health Tests

-The Clock Drawing Test is another screening tool for cognitive problems, especially dementia.
-This test has high sensitivity and specificity for dementia.
-The sensitivity and specificity are improved when it is combined with the MMSE.
-It should not be used for the screening of mild cognitive impairment.
-The patient is given a piece of paper with a pre-drawn circle.
-Tell the patient to draw numbers in the circle to make the circle look like a clock's face.
-The patient is given time.
+In the CDT, the patient is given a piece of paper with a pre-drawn circle.
+The patient is to draw numbers in the circle to make the circle look like a clock's face.
+The patient is given a time.
 Ten after 11 is often used, drawing the clock's hands to read that time.
-A cognitively intact patient should make no errors or only minor visual-spatial errors such as slightly drawing outside the circle or mild spacing problems.
+A cognitively intact patient should make no errors or only minor visual-spatial errors, such as slightly drawing outside the circle or mild spacing problems.

-Suicidal Screens for Children and Adolescents
+Suicidal Screening for Children and Adolescents

 3. Suicide Ideation Questionnaire (SIQ)

-Suicidal Screens for Adults
+Suicidal Screening for Adults

 There are various suicide risk screens available for adults; however, it is essential to remember that screens do not replace a professional's comprehensive suicide assessment.
 Commonly used suicide screens for adults include: